 Zendaya's spaced-out fringe looks beyond incredible with her volumised curls and statement red lip.

-While she's since joined the bob bridge, we still adore María's long-hair-with-fringe look from last year.
+While she's since joined the bob bridge, we still adore María's fringe look from last year.

 Nicole's light fringe is the perfect introduction for those considering trying the look for themselves.